CarlosSilvaFortes/hrafn-annwn/PRESENTATION.md

 **To the skeptics who say "prove it":**

-Read the CODEX.
-All 3,826 lines.
 Check the statistical validation.
 5,000 trials.
 Review the weight differential logs.
 10 REM cycles.
 Examine the A/B moderation test.
-Cohen's d = 2.84.
+Cohen's d = 2.98.
+Read the GitHub repository.

 **The proof is overwhelming.**